DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-Prerequisites - Setting Up The Environment
+--Images are in the spererate 'Datadog Images' PDF Prerequisites - Setting Up The Environment

 I began by trying to install VirtualBox & Vagrant.
 It took me a while to figure out exactly why I wasn’t able to get it working - I’m using a Mac with an M1 chip.
 A curse of the early adopter.